 - If there are only the required 5 members on the student’s committee then some action must be taken.

-- If due to an emergency a committee member is unable to attend the meeting at the last minute, and the meeting can not be rescheduled, the Director of Graduate Studies and the committee chair should appoint an emergency replacement such that there are at least 5 committee members present including the emergency replacement.
-If an emergency replacement is appointed, s/he should be directed to the link for the oral exam rubric The student should file an Appointment/Change of Doctoral Dissertation Committee to reflect the change.
+If due to an emergency a committee member is unable to attend the meeting at the last minute, and the meeting cannot be rescheduled, the Director of Graduate Studies and the committee chair should appoint an emergency replacement such that there are at least 5 committee members present including the emergency replacement.
+If an emergency replacement is appointed, s/he should be directed to the link for the oral exam rubric.
+The student should file an Appointment/Change of Doctoral Dissertation Committee to reflect the change.

-- If an emergency causes a committee member to leave the meeting early, the committee must decide whether to (a) reconvene with the full committee to complete the meeting or (b) complete the meeting without the departing committee member and allow him/her to vote.
-If option (b) is chosen, the committee may decide that the departing committee member will vote before leaving or will vote afterwards, after having been briefed on the content of the remainder of the meeting.
+If an emergency causes a committee member to leave the meeting early, the committee must decide whether to (a) reconvene with the full committee to complete the meeting or (b) complete the meeting without the departing committee member and allow him/her to vote.
+If option (b) is chosen, the committee may decide that the departing committee member will vote before leaving or will vote afterward, after having been briefed on the content of the remainder of the meeting.
 The committee’s decision may depend on how much of the meeting has been completed before the committee member had to leave, the overall strength of the student’s defense, etc. The dissertation chair should communicate with the Director of Graduate Studies about the circumstances of the emergency and the decision of the committee on how to proceed.

-Although unusual, it is the prerogative of any additional graduate faculty member in psychology to read the dissertation proposal and then to participate and vote in the preliminary examination.
+Although unusual, it is the prerogative of any additional graduate faculty member in psychology to read the dissertation proposal and then to participate and vote in the final oral examination.
 It is also the prerogative of the student to invite other psychology graduate students to attend.
 At the beginning of the examination, the student is allowed a period of 15-20 minutes to formally present the results of the dissertation project.
 During the presentation, committee members should avoid interrupting the student except for questions of clarification.
 The student is then examined orally on the document.

 Upon completion of the final oral examination, the student will leave the meeting and the committee will hold a nonbinding, pass-fail vote via the chat or poll feature on Zoom to serve as a starting point for discussion of the student’s performance.
 All participating committee members, including the chairperson, have a vote.
 After discussion, a formal vote via the chat or poll feature on Zoom is taken, considering jointly the written document (with emphases on the results and discussion sections) and the oral presentation of the student.
 The committee members will also provide Oral Exam Rubric ratings on each of the criteria listed at the end of this section of the Graduate Handbook.
 If there are fewer than 2 negative votes, the student passes; if there are 2 or more negative votes, the student fails.
 After the formal vote, the student will reenter the meeting to hear the outcome of the vote.
 If the student passes, it is not unusual for the committee to require some changes to the document before it is submitted to the Graduate School.
 Three attempts at passing are permitted including the first attempt.

-Following the final oral defense, the dissertation chair will notify Graduate Program Assistant and Department Administrative Assistant of the final vote.
-Also, the dissertation chair should collect electronic Oral Exam and Written Document rubrics and upload them to UA Box folder Rubric and Committee Acceptance Form with Vote Upload within 48 hours of the examination.
+Following the final oral defense, the dissertation chair will notify Graduate Program Assistant of the final vote.
+Also, the dissertation chair should collect electronic Oral Exam and Written Document rubrics and upload them to UA Box folder "Rubric and Committee Acceptance Form with Vote".
+Upload within 48 hours of the examination.

-- Electronic departmental copy.
-The student should also submit an electronic copy of the final corrected dissertation text to the Graduate Program Assistant.
-This should be in MSWord in a single file, with all formatting intact, submitted on a CD (in the future we hope to be able to accept emailed or uploaded copies).
-It may also be a good idea to include a PDF version in addition to the MSWord version.
+Electronic Copies of the Dissertation: Electronic departmental copy.
+Note that the Graduate School and the department no longer require bound copies of the completed dissertation.
+The student should upload an electronic copy of the final corrected dissertation text to their UA Box Dissertation folder.
+This should be in MS Word in a single file, with all formatting intact, include a PDF version in addition to the MS Word version.

 Time Limits for Degree Completion Requirements

-Each fall, students who are nearing their time limit for completion of the Ph.D. will be notified of this in writing.
+Each fall, students who are nearing their time limit for completion of the PhD will be notified of this in writing.
 One copy of this notification is placed in the student’s file and another is sent to the Graduate School.
 Students who are nearing their time limit are encouraged to discuss their plans with the Director of Graduate Studies.

-The time limit for completion of a doctoral degree in the Department of Psychology is 9 years after entry for students who enter without a master’s degree.
+The time limit for completion of a doctoral degree in the Department of Psychology is 9 years after entry for students who enter with or without a master’s degree.
 This is a Graduate School time limit and includes the internship year for clinical students.
 After 9 years, the Graduate School automatically drops the student from the program.
 If this happens, the student may reapply for the program and, if admitted, will have another 9-year period in which to complete the PhD.
 However, only coursework that was completed within the 6 years before reentry will be counted toward the PhD.
 Thus, coursework from the first three years of study must be retaken.
 Further, the student must adhere to the program requirements that are in effect at the time of reentry.
 Finally, students should be advised that there is no guarantee of being readmitted, and in fact, readmission may be unlikely.
+In unusual and compelling cases that are beyond the student’s control, the Graduate School allows a student to request a one-time, one-semester extension beyond the 9-year limit.
+If approved, revalidating of outdated UA or transfer coursework is not required as long as this coursework has been approved previously in the student’s Plan of Study (though the Dean of the college can request that a student repeat an outdated course that is especially integral to the student’s course of study).
+If a student who has been granted a one-semester extension does not complete the degree in that semester, s/he will be automatically dropped from the program and must reapply for admission.
+For more information on Graduate School policy, see the Graduate Catalog Degree Requirements | University of Alabama (ua.edu)

 Other considerations.
 Students should be aware that time spent during an authorized leave of absence or during an internship program counts toward the time limit (i.e., the clock does not stop).

 - Fifth-year deadline: Dissertation Proposal Defense (aka Preliminary Oral Examination).
-Students must pass their dissertation preliminary defense by the last day of the spring final exam period of their fifth academic year in the Psychology graduate program.
+Students must pass their dissertation preliminary defense by the last day of the spring final exam period of their fifth academic year in the Psychology Graduate Program.
 Failure to do so will result in immediate dismissal from the program.

 Student Progress Requirement